AATechCulture/BCU-Team-Gold/README.md

 ...point us to the short clip that tells us about your solution 😄

 # Link to Demo Presentation 📽
-...point us to your PPT or Canva slides 😍
+[Presentation](https://docs.google.com/presentation/d/10j93yVLWsNF5To3_3VBImtPamGPRM8WK/edit?usp=sharing&ouid=111696550397930802386&rtpof=true&sd=true)...point us to your PPT or Canva slides 😍

 # Team Checklist ✅
  Team photo